 NHF is not seeking the big bang theory, but rather a measured progression into proven technology as well as harnessing the advantages of new emerging research.

-NHF works closely with its sponsor, Protium Energy, LLC to utilize a decision matrix for global project selection based at least in part on the sale of power under a long term power purchase agreement..
+NHF works closely with PROTIUM ENERGY, LLC, to utilize a decision matrix for global project selection based at least in part on the sale of power under a long term power purchase agreement..

 Currently the NHF, Protium Energy and its subsidiaries have concentrated development efforts and analysis in the U.S. and Caribbean.

 We are working to combine systems such as trash, sewage, waste water, and electricity, by applying new emerging technologies such as Pyrolytic Steam Reforming Gasification, hydrogen fuel cells, wind ,solar ,bio-diesel and other systems.